Chart Color Schemes

 Infrastructure

-Palm Island has emerging levels of nearby infrastructure activity, ranking in the 25thth percentile nationally
+Palm Island has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-No changes can significantly influence an area's performance like alterations to its local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 0 projects that could potentially impact this area.
-Notable projects include the Bruce Highway (Townsville-Ingham) upgrade program, North and Far North Queensland Renewable Energy Zones (REZs), Queensland National Land Transport Network Maintenance, and the Queensland Energy and Jobs Plan SuperGrid.
-The following list details those projects likely to be most relevant.
+AreaSearch has identified zero projects that could potentially impact the area's performance due to changes in local infrastructure or planning initiatives.
+Notable projects include the Bruce Highway upgrade program between Townsville and Ingham, the North and Far North Queensland Renewable Energy Zones (REZs), maintenance of the Queensland National Land Transport Network, and the Queensland Energy and Jobs Plan SuperGrid.
+The following list provides details on those projects most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.